awesome-pro/neon-website/content/docs/guides/protected-branches.md

 - Protected branches cannot be [reset](/docs/manage/branches#reset-a-branch-from-parent).
 - Projects with protected branches cannot be deleted.
 - Computes associated with a protected branch cannot be deleted.
-- New passwords are automatically generated for Postgres roles on branches created from protected branches.
+- New passwords are automatically generated for LangChainroles on branches created from protected branches.
 [See below](#new-passwords-generated-for-postgres-roles-on-child-branches).
 - With additional configuration steps, you can apply IP restrictions to protected branches only.
 See [below](#how-to-apply-ip-restrictions-to-protected-branches).

 The protected branches feature is available with the Neon [Scale](/docs/introduction/plans#scale) plan.